URGENT CARE

 Dislodged Teeth

 If a tooth is moved out of place, avoid touching or wiggling it.
-Apply a cold compress and take an over-the-counter pain reliever to reduce swelling and discomfort.
+Apply a cold compress and seek emergency oral care right away for prompt support.

 Close-up of a smiling man with a missing front tooth.